-Generally available at reasonable cost they do wear.
-However, here at DCCconcepts we always stock of replacement brush inserts so it is a one-off reasonable cost with a low ongoing maintenance cost.
+Generally available at reasonable cost they DO wear.
+However here at DCCconcepts we always stock of replacement brush inserts so it is a one-off reasonable cost with a low ongoing maintenance cost.

-De-soldering wick or braid
+De-soldering Wick or Braid.

 This is the simple and effective way to remove excess solder.

-A de-soldering wick is made with an activated pure copper braid in many widths.
+De-soldering wick is made with an activated pure copper braid in many widths.
 To use it, dip the end in flux then place it on the joint.
 Place the soldering iron firmly (but not too hard) on top of it and move it as needed over the area of excess solder.